polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 ## Unresolved Questions

 * On account deletion, should we transfer remaining deposits to treasury or remove owners' addition deposits completely and consider it as fees to start with?
-* Which chain should we put this on?
-I suggest collectives like current multisig

 ## Future Directions and Related Material